Frank Lincoln Stevens: Biography

 Frank Lincoln Stevens grew up on a farm near Syracuse, New York.
 He received secondary education at Onondaga Academy.
 In his boyhood and teenage years he read about science, created a homemade laboratory, and made, within Onondaga County, comprehensive collections of ferns and geological specimens.
 Without any formal instruction in chemistry, he passed examinations in chemistry at the high school level.
 He graduated in 1891 with a B.L. from Hobart College in Geneva, New York.
 With advice from David Grandison Fairchild, whom he encountered at the Agricultural Experiment Station in Geneva, New York, Stevens matriculated at Rutgers University to study botany and, especially, plant pathology.
 From 1891 to 1893 he was a student assistant at Rutgers and the New Jersey Agricultural Experimental Station.
 He graduated from Rutgers with a B.S. in 1893 and an M.S. in 1897.
 In June 1897 he married Adeline Theodora Chapman (1867–1937).
 She became the first woman faculty member at North Carolina State when she taught biology there from 1902 to 1903.
 She was the coauthor, with her husband and with Tait Butler (1862–1939), of A Practical Arithmetic (Charles Scribner's Sons, 1909).

 Frank L. Stevens taught science at Racine College from 1893 to 1894, taught chemistry and botany at Central High School in Columbus, Ohio from 1894 to 1897, and worked as a sanitary analyst for the Chicago Drainage Canal Investigation from 1899 to 1900.
 During the time that he and his wife spent in Columbus, Ohio, he was allowed to use the laboratories at Ohio University and became interested in the parasitic fungus Albugo bliti (which is now renamed Wilsoniana bliti).
 He received, based upon a thesis on this parasitic fungus, a Ph.D. in 1900 from the University of Chicago, after enrolling there as a graduate student and receiving a fellowship in botany from 1898 to 1899.
 As a postdoc, he received from the University of Chicago a traveling fellowship from 1900 to 1901.
 The fellowship enabled him to study at the University of Bonn, the University of Halle, and the Stazione Zoologica Anton Dohrn.

 At North Carolina State University, Stevens was from 1901 to 1902 an instructor in biology and from 1902 to 1912 a professor of botany and vegetable pathology.
-For a number of years he was a biologist and the head of the department of plant diseases at the North Caroline Agricultural Experimental Station.
+For a number of years he was a biologist and the head of the department of plant diseases at the North Carolina Agricultural Experimental Station.
 During his years in North Carolina he studied Granville wilt and the breeding and selection of various crops having resistance to wilt disease.
 He coauthored a textbook Agriculture for Beginners (Ginn & Company, 1903) for younger students and the important textbook Diseases of Economic Plants (Macmillan, 1910).
 While a professor in North Carolina, he collected with John Galentine Hall (1870–1949).